gijit/gi/README.md

 AST to a backend for codegen and/or immediate interpretation.

+# of course we need a backend to develop against

 Considering possible backends for a reference implementation,
 I compared node.js, chez scheme, otto, gopher-lua, and luajit.

+# luajit did what?

 Luajit in particular is an amazing backend to target.
 In our quick and